 Most Power Wheels use automatic braking.
 Instead of a separate brake, the vehicle begins braking as soon as your kid lifts its feet off the gas.
 This is much safer than having to worry about a separate brake pedal.

-A feature we wish the racer had is seatbelts.
+A feature I wish the racer had is seatbelts.
 However, the sidebars will prevent kids from falling out.
 Otherwise, the Dune Racer will appeal to the kid who wants to be a racecar driver and to a parent concerned about safety.

 Fisher-Price Power Wheels Gameday Jeep Wrangler

 Many kids love the look of a Jeep, and this Power Wheels Jeep Wrangler will bring joy to their faces.

 The Wrangler has many of the same safety features as the Dune Racer—speeds of 5 and 2.5 mph, tires with tread, and power-lock brakes.
 The Jeep also comes with a high-speed lock-out feature.